 The question for me is ~ Where do I shop to best conserve my money?
 Does Vitacost or Amazon cost less?
 Or… Swanson?
 I recently discovered that Swanson (the vitamin people) offer Better Than Bouillon ~ Organic Chicken, Doctor Kracker (crackers with significant protein content), and organic peanut butter, which were the things I needed the day I made the discovery.
 There was 10% off that day at Swanson, so in fact Swanson was cheaper than either Vitacost or Amazon.

 For overall selection my first choices are Amazon and Vitacost, and as of today, I’m adding Swanson to that.

 Better Than Bouillon is a great way to make my brown rice taste spectacular, so I love to have it on hand.
-It’s $5.89 at Vitacost and Swanson.
-It’s $19.99 (pack of 3, which equates to $6.66 per jar) on Amazon.
+Roasted Chicken Base is $4.81 at Vitacost, $5.30 at Swanson, and $6.07 on Amazon.

-Amazon offers free shipping with a $25 purchase, or you can pay $99 for Prime for free 2-day shipping for a year which allows you to order smaller amounts.
-But for some things the overall cost is as high as paying for shipping elsewhere.
+Amazon offers free shipping with a $35 purchase, or you can pay $119 for Prime for free 2-day shipping for a year which allows you to order smaller amounts.
+If you’re a student, that drops down to $59/yr.
+There are also monthly rates.
 An added benefit is that you get free video streaming and a lot of free music options.

 Since Amazon and Vitacost offer thousands of products a comprehensive comparison is beyond my capabilities.
 What I did, instead, was compare a sampling of items I regularly order online.
 In many cases the two sellers have matched their prices, but for Olive Oil, the clear savings, almost fifty percent, is with Amazon.
 And, there’s a small savings to be had on Doctor Kracker flatbreads (which happen to have a good amount of protein in them and, they’re strong enough to dip peanut butter from the jar.)